-I wish I could give more practical advice than throwing out a metaphor, but as I look over the history of Parrot and Perl 6, this metaphor fits better than most.
+I wish I could give more practical advice than throwing out a metaphor, but as I look over the history of Parrot and P6, this metaphor fits better than most.
 Parrot has, over its history, had a lot of velocity but it never had much momentum.
-One of its biggest failures is not running a working Perl 6 implementation from the start.
+One of its biggest failures is not running a working P6 implementation from the start.
 (Sure, it had some attempts in that direction, but Pugs was the first attempt at anything actually serious, and that wasn't a Parrot project at all.)
-One of Parrot's worst failures is that we tried to give it inertia beyond Perl 6 and failed miserably.
+One of Parrot's worst failures is that we tried to give it inertia beyond P6 and failed miserably.

-One of Perl 6's failures is that it's never achieved much in the way of inertia.
-Sure, in the past couple of years Rakudo has improved its velocity greatly, but that's been at the expense (at least in opportunity costs) of Parrot, and thus it's undercut its inertia.
-(This isn't supposed to be an apologia for the mistakes Parrot made nor a criticism of Rakudo project management, so I'll leave it there for now.
-Objectively I can't say I blame Rakudo developers, but I take the medium long view, so no one ever much agrees with me.)
+One of P6's failures is that it's never achieved much in the way of moving inertia.
+In the past couple of years Rakudo has improved its velocity greatly, but that's been at the expense (at least in opportunity costs) of Parrot, and thus it's undercut its inertia.
+Years of work have gone into getting Rakudo to more or less the same partially-implemented state on multiple backends, and that state is still not ready for general use.

 Certainly the cost of development is important, but so is the likelihood of success.
 Can you analyze the state of a project in terms of its inertia (for its developers and its users) as well as its velocity?
 I believe a project's viability hinges on its momentum.
 You can draw the four quadrants and plot your project to see the risks involved.